nst-guide/osm-liberty/README.md

 - Uses Open Sans fonts instead of Roboto.
 Pregenerated Open Sans and Roboto font stacks can be downloaded from the [openmaptiles/fonts releases](https://github.com/openmaptiles/fonts/releases).
 - Puts more focus on trails, and adds mountain peaks

+#### `style.json` vs `style-png.json`

+When creating a [terrain-rgb hillshade](://github.com/nst-guide/hillshade), the output tiles can be in either `png` or `webp` format.
+The `webp` output format has ~30-40% smaller file sizes, which mean less bandwidth cost and faster load times for users.
+However, older browsers and all iOS browsers don't currently support `webp` images, so I store `png` images as a fallback.

+I develop with `style.json` and then copy changes to `style-png.json`, changing just the terrain rgb source.

 ## Usage